Urodynamic Testing in Athens, GA

 If Dr. Allen suspects that you have symptoms caused by a dysfunction of the nerves or muscles of the urinary system they may ask you to complete an electromyography or electromyogram.
 This test uses sensors to measure the sphincter and bladder activity and how well they respond to the person’s bodily commands.

 Most urodynamic tests will be concluded after approximately 30 minutes depending upon the particular test being performed, and your physician will often consult with you afterward to discuss the outcome of your assessment(s).
 More complex tests such as an electromyography will typically take a couple of days before results will be available.

 The goal of urodynamic testing is to determine a definitive cause of the person’s urinary discomfort.
 Once a source of the person’s symptoms has been identified, Dr. Allen can continue by offering their individualized recommendations and treatment options.

 Schedule a Urinalysis Test in Athens, GA

 If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with Dr. Allen as soon as possible.
 Allowing conditions such as benign prostatic hyperplasia (BPH) or overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
-To schedule a general consultation or specific urodynamic testing at The Urology Clinic, please call (706) 543-2718 or request an appointment through our secure online form.
+To schedule a general consultation or specific urodynamic testing at The Urology Clinic, please call (706) 543-2718.